kilianso/mojebo/README.md

 2. Open a terminal and navigate into that directory.
 3. Make sure you have current versions of [Ruby](https://www.ruby-lang.org/en/downloads/), [Rubygems](https://rubygems.org/pages/download) and [NPM](https://www.npmjs.com) installed.
 4. Type the command `gem install jekyll bundler`
-5. Then, run the command `bundle install && npm install`
+5. Then, run the command `bundle install && npm install` (Run both commands one by one if you are on Windows)
 6. If you have any installation issues on MacOS [check this](https://stackoverflow.com/a/26600110)

 ## How develop and build?

-1. To run a local development server type `npm run start`.
+1. To run a local development server type `npm start`.
-2. Run `npm run build` to run a build for production.
+2. Run `npm rund build` to run a build for production.

 ## What tools are included?